jeremycherfas/user/pages/03.blog/hyperefficiency-in-italy/item.md

 All in all, a perfect experience, and absolutely no ill effects so far.

+!!!
+I spoke (a little) too soon, probably feeling good about having plasted through my HIIT with no problem.
+As the day wore on I started to feel a bit achy in the joints and mildly feverish with some soreness in my arm, starting about 18 hours after the injection.
+However, after a good night's sleep this morning I felt fine once again.

 [^1]: This was a lot less thorough than the form I had to download and had, because I wanted no holdups, filled in carefully.

 [^2]: In fact, the time of printing the bit of paper, but who cares?